Optimize Your Site with a Sitemap: Learn Best Practices

 You can use the search console of Google to submit your sitemap.
 From a dashboard, click Crawl – Sitemaps – Add your Test Sitemap.
 It allows you to test sitemaps and see the results before hitting submit a map to check errors.
 These mistakes can be a hurdle in the indexing of your main landing pages.

 By submitting a sitemap, you can inform Google about your high-quality and valuable pages for indexation.
 By submitting a sitemap, you can get these advantages:

 - Search engines can easily understand the layout of your site.

 - You can discover errors to ensure that all your pages are indexed properly.

 - Prioritize first-class pages in the sitemap

-Overall quality of your site is an essential factor for its ranking.
+The overall quality of your site is an essential factor for its ranking.
 If a sitemap directs search engine bots to thousands of inferior web pages, Google and other search engines construe a terrible image of your website.
 Search engines consider that your site doesn’t provide value to their visitors.

-While creating a sitemap, you have to highlight important pages, such as:
+You have to highlight important pages, such as:

 - Highly optimized pages